FMabiala/data-science.github.io/README.md

 ### Work experience
 - Design Engineer @ Eveil Energy (Pty) Ltd (_May 2022 - April 2024_)\
-  Worked on major components specification, configuration, and layout of PV projects.\
+  Worked on major components specification, configuration, and layout of PV projects.
   Finalized designs using PVSyst and Helioscope.
-Prepared detailed estimates and\
-  budgets to manage costs effectively and write up Technical Reports.
+Prepared detailed estimates and budgets to manage costs effectively and write Technical Reports.
-- Research Assistant - Cape Peninsula University of Technology (_2022 – March 2023_)
+- Research Assistant - Cape Peninsula University of Technology (_2022 – March_2023_)
 - Teaching Assistant - University of the Western Cape (_2017 - Nov 2021_)\
   2018-2021: Provided teaching assistance to second-year physics students.\
   2017-2018: Conducted practical demonstrations for first and